Recovery mode can be used to help recover a stolen asset.

 - Increased data usage will be seen until Recovery Mode is deactivated.

 - Significantly increased battery usage for the duration Recovery Mode is active.
+With fresh batteries in and the device on the move, we should see about 1-2 weeks of battery life

 Given the above, we select an expiry time when setting Recovery Mode (i.e. Expire after 12 hours) - so that the device leaves this mode and doesn't remain in recovery mode indefinitely, draining the battery life.